rvgpl/tambola/README.md

-## Tambola Number Generator
+## Tambola

-A simple react app to display numbers for playing Tambola game.
+A simple react app to display numbers and tickets for playing Tambola game.